itssameer/javascript/README.md

-This is the project for javascript. hello world
+This is the project for learning javascript. hello world